ishuishu3422-sketch/Excel-Project/README.md

 📊 Excel Sales Dashboard
-Hey there! 👋 I built this interactive sales dashboard to practice my Excel skills and make data actually look good (and useful!).
+Hey there, I built this interactive sales dashboard to practice my Excel skills and make data actually look good (and useful!).

  What's This About?